 The days leading up from the Exodus to Shavuot the numbers ascend like the Jewish people from the desert to a land flowing with milk and honey.
 As well, it was a spiritual ascent out of a land of paganism.
 Of the worship of a pantheon of gods.
 And now they were going to a land where God was to be worshipped, the one true God, the holy one of Israel.

-And it is really something when you realize that when God gave Moses the Ten Commandments on Mount Sinai, God actually was becoming engaged to the land of Israel and to her people, the Jewish people, he was betrothed to them.
-They were his people and still are his people now.
+And it is really something when you realize that when God gave Moses the Ten Commandments on Mount Sinai, God actually was becoming engaged to the land of Israel and to her people, the Jewish people, He was betrothed to them.
+They were His people and still are His people now.

 Moses ascended the mountain.
 The Hebrew word for “ascend” is “Aliyah”.
 If you’re familiar with Israel, you would know that when a Jew from the Diaspora, from America, Canada or Britain decides “I’m going to go home, I’m going to return to the land of my ancestors”, they’re said to be “making aliyah”.
 It means to go up.
 In synagogues around the world when the Torah is read every Saturday, the Sabbath, several Jews from the congregation are called up to say a blessing over the Torah.
 And they are doing aliyah when they when they do that.
 God is reminding them during this period between Passover and Pentecost, between Pesach and Shavuot, of their ascent.

-We just want to conclude with another verse from Leviticus 19:9-10,
+To conclude with another verse from Leviticus 19:9-10,

 “When you reap the harvest of your land, you shall not wholly reap the corners of your field, nor shall you gather the gleanings of your harvest.
 And you shall not glean your vineyard, nor shall you gather every grape of your vineyard; you shall leave them for the poor and the stranger: I am the Lord your God.”